stoyan-yordanov/LSCI/README.md

 - 'scripts/' --> some useful scripts for plotting results of LASCA analysis
 - 'sim/' --> functions that simulate laser speckle (note: only 'sim/lsci_gnrLaserSpeckle3D.m' works correctly)
 - 'system/' --> helper functions to interact with the system
-- 'tools/' --> helper functions (not used by the LASCA methods) to analyze laser speckle statistics properties etc
+- 'tools/' --> helper functions (not used by the LASCA methods) to analyze laser speckle statistical properties etc

 ## Usage - How It Works